Ahmad-Jber/ASP.Net-Migration-Batch-Files/README.md

 # Documentation

 - Here is batch files for add and remove migrations, these files must be added in /src/ file
-- Here is the command structure for add thr migration:
+- Here is the command structure for add the migration:

 ```console
 .\Add-Migration [Project-Name] [Migration-Name]